 To compare all energy suppliers' plans including British Gas tariffs and find the cheapest for you enter your postcode in the green box and hit 'Compare now'.
 To learn more about British Gas offers, keep reading:

-British Gas were runners up in two categories of the uSwitch Energy Awards 2013: Energy Efficiency and Reward Schemes.
+British Gas were runner up in two categories of the uSwitch Energy Awards 2013: Energy Efficiency and Reward Schemes.

 Who are British Gas?

 British Gas is part of the Centrica Group, which was formed following the merger of British Gas plc in 1997.
 British Gas also operates under the names Scottish Gas in Scotland and Nwy Prydain in Wales.

 British Gas customer satisfaction

 The results of our 2013 customer satisfaction awards:

 British Gas placed fifth amongst the big six suppliers with an overall score of 66.9%.

 This survey was conducted by YouGov online between 9 April 2013 and 13 September 2013.